ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Among these Attesters, there may be only some, which can be called Lead Attesters, that have the communication functionality with the Verifier.
-Other Attesters don't have this ability, but they are connected to the Lead Attesters via internal links or network connections, and they are evaluated via the Lead Attesters' help.
+Other Attesters don't have this ability, but they are connected to the Lead Attesters via internal links or network connections, and they are evaluated via the Lead Attester's help.

-For example, the carrier-grade router is a composite device consisting of a chassis and multiple slots.
+For example, a carrier-grade router is a composite device consisting of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.
-Each slot has the attesting environment like the TPM or TEE collecting the claims of its boot process and generates Evidence to prove its trustworthiness.
+Each slot has an Attesting Environment such as a TPM or TEE collecting the claims of its boot process, then it generates Evidence from the claims to prove its trustworthiness.
-Among these slots, only the main control slot can communicate with the Verifier while other slots cannot.
-But other slots can communicate with the main control slot by the links between them inside the router.
-So the main control slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
-Therefore the router is a Composite Attester, each slot is an Attester and the main control slot is the Lead Attester.
+Among these slots, only a main slot can communicate with the Verifier while other slots cannot.
+But other slots can communicate with the main slot by the links between them inside the router.
+So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
+Therefore the router is a Composite Attester, each slot is an Attester and the main slot is the Lead Attester.

-Another example is the multi-chassis router which is composed of multiple single carrier-grade routers.
+Another example is a multi-chassis router which is composed of multiple single carrier-grade routers.
-The multi-chassis router provides higher throughput by interconnecting multiple routers and simpler management by logically seen as one router.
+The multi-chassis router provides higher throughput by interconnecting multiple routers and simpler management by being logically treated as one router.
-Among these composing routers, there is only one main router that connects to the Network Management System (NMS) and the Verifier.
+Among these routers, there is only one main router that connects to the Verifier.
 Other routers are only connected to the main router by the network cables, and therefore they are managed and verified via this main router.
 So, in this case, the multi-chassis router is the Composite Attester,